Value Stream Mapping: Definition, Steps and Examples

 If your production processes are complex, you might decide to map each of the value-adding processes in greater detail after completing your overall map.
 In this case, you would start with the process that allocates the work as “supplier” and the process that receives it as the “client.”

-Step #2: Define the Steps
+Define the steps

 Now determine what processes are involved in order to get from point A to point B.